Advanced Settings

 length and

-the camera pixel size in the 'Global' and 'Camera' tabs respectively (or via the new-profile-wizard),
+the camera pixel size via the new-profile-wizard,

 those fields will already be populated in this form.
 If you are